pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

 To upgrade Pryv.io to the version 1.6, the following steps need to be done:

-1. Before you start, make sure you have 1 user login credentials that you will use in the end of this tutorial to test the upgrade.
+1. Before you start, make sure you have 1 user per core login credentials that you will use in the end of this tutorial to test the upgrade.

 2. Upgrade Pryv.io config to add new system streams